zordius/iso-call/examples/03-context/README.md

 2. npm install
 3. npm start
 4. open http://localhost:3000/ with your browser
 5. type `header` then press TEST button.
-This is a client side isocall.execute(), you may check with develop tools.
+This is a client side app.execute(), you may check with develop tools.
 6. open http://localhost:3000/?q=header.
-This is a server side isocall.execute().
+This is a server side app.execute().

 How it works
 ------------